Fm1sk13w/Heston-Model/README.md

 # Heston-Model
-## authors: Oliwier Arent, Filip Miśkiewicz, Natalia Przewdzięk
+### Oliwier Arent, Filip Miśkiewicz, Natalia Przewdzięk
 This project focuses on the numerical evaluation of the Heston stochastic volatility model for pricing financial derivatives using Python.

 **General topic**